 PA 41 has a posted speed limit of 35 miles per hour through the Borough of Avondale.
 PA 41 provides a two–lane crossing of the creek but expands to include an exclusive left-turn lane at each adjacent intersection.
 This suburban area consists primarily of commercial and residential development.
 There are sidewalks on both sides of the roadway, with pedestrian and bicycle accommodations within the borough.

 State Street is an urban collector roadway in the project area and is Borough-owned.
-The existing AADT on State St is approximately 4,700 vehicles per day, including 5% trucks.
+The existing AADT on State Street is approximately 4,700 vehicles per day, including 5% trucks.

 Avondale Borough is defined as a historic district and is listed on the National Register of Historic Places.

 This project will evaluate the deficient geometry of the intersection, consider realignment of the 1st Street approach, improve sight distance, investigate additional turning lanes and Intelligent Transportation Systems (ITS) features, improve sidewalk and pedestrian access, and accommodate heavy vehicle traffic at the intersection.

-In 2019, we initiated preliminary studies for improvements to the PA 41 / State Street intersection.
-We have completed an initial environmental overview, traffic analysis, and field surveys and have begun to develop a range of conceptual solutions.
+The consultant design team has initiated preliminary studies for improvements to the PA 41/State Street intersection.
+An initial environmental overview, traffic analysis, and field surveys have been completed and a range of conceptual solutions are being developed.
 The PA 41 Bridge over White Clay Creek, which is located within 300’ of the intersection, is also being evaluated for rehabilitation or replacement.
 Due to the proximity of the bridge, alternatives developed for the two areas may influence each other.

 Both projects are located within the Avondale Historic District, which was determined eligible for listing in the National Register of Historic Places in 2001.
 Since that time, PennDOT, the Pennsylvania State Historic Preservation Office (SHPO), and the Federal Highway Administration (FHWA) have agreed that the historic district National Register of Historic Places boundary should be reevaluated to better document the context for the historic district, update the boundary for the district, and to document the resources that contribute to the district.
-As part of these projects, the consultant team for PennDOT has prepared documentation to update the historic district documentation.
-Coordination between PennDOT and SHPO regarding the historic boundary revision is ongoing.
+As part of these projects, the consultant team for PennDOT has prepared information to update the historic district documentation.
+Coordination between PennDOT, SHPO, FHWA, and the Advisory Council regarding the historic district is ongoing.